pantheon-systems/documentation/source/content/guides/wordpress-pantheon/08-wp-security.md

 ## Avoid WordPress Login Attacks

 The `wp-login.php` is the primary WordPress login.
 The `wp-login.php` path is subject to abuse by bots and other spammers.
-There are a few [recommended actions](/wordpress-best-practices#avoid-wordpress-login-attacks) you can take to protect yourself against login abuse.
+Review these [recommended actions](/wordpress-best-practices#avoid-wordpress-login-attacks) to protect yourself against login abuse.